jaehughes/IDPDocs/docs/assesment.md

 The final presentation and competition will have the following format and order:

-* 10 minute presentation
+* 10 minute presentation (in the morning)
 * Competition run (approximately 10 minutes)
-* 5-10 minutes Q&A.  Allows for reflections on how the robot performed.
+* 5-10 minutes Q&A.  Allows for reflections and discussion on the robots performance in the challenge.

 The final presentation (maximum of 8 slides) should focus on the following:

-* Brief review of the overall design strategy
+* Brief review of the overall design strategy (inc. software, electronics and hardware and overall strategy)
-* Sub-team designs
-* Problems encountered during implementation
+* Problems encountered during implementation and any major changes which were implemented
-* Changes to the original design and reasons for these
-* Remaining problems
+* Review of the program management of the project, and differences between planned timescales and actual timescales
+* Key lessons learnt - what would you do differently if you do it again
 * Brief statement of likely performance in the competition.

  A printed copy of the report should be brought to the presentation, and the presentation should also be submitted on Moodle.

+ **The Competition**
+ The competition will take place in the Wednesday afternoon.
+Teams should be on their allotted table and ready for their time slot - we recommend being on the table at least 10  minutes before their timed slot; the schedule is tight, there is very little room for delays.

+ The scoring sheet which will be used for the M2 competition can be found [here](Score.pdf).
+There will be at least two official markers.
+Before the competition starts you must give a very brief (max 1 minute) introduction to state how you expect your robot to work.
+You should also make sure you have told the markers how the mines will be identified (i.e. where LEDs, and how the list of mines will be displayed).

+After the competition you must do the following:

+* After the competition, you will move to the benches behind and will have a 5 minute de-brief and will discuss the robots performance: reasons for success/failure and any key lessons learnt.
+* Take your robot to be photographed in the white robot area
+* Make sure code is uploaded

 ###Final Report (Individual)